l2beat/earl/docs/introduction/step-by-step-guide.md

 ---
-id: step-by-step-guide
-title: Step by step Guide
+title: Step by step guide
 ---

 Let's setup **mocha** with **earl** and write our first assertion.
 I will assume in this guide that you use TypeScript